avelgest/principled-material-layers/README.md

 *from Poly Haven.*

 ## Installation
-Download the latest .zip file from the releases section, then from the Add-ons section of Blender’s preferences click “Install...” and select the downloaded .zip file.
+Download the latest principled_material_layers ZIP file from the releases section, then from the Add-ons section of Blender’s preferences click “Install...” and select the downloaded .zip file.
 Enable the add-on labelled “Material: Principled Material Layers”.

 ## Features
 - Use existing materials in the same blend file or directly from an asset